roman-milk/roman-milk.github.io/from-loving-wife-to-slut.md

  "I don't know what to do."

  "I guess you have two choices.
 You already have Simpson's job when he leaves.
 As I understand it from the other wives (again I lied) once Jake fucks you it isn't necessary that you keep on doing it so the choice is yours - I keep being his whore or I stop."
-Report_Story #2